thephpleague/uri/docs/5.0/components/api.md

 public function ComponentInterface::getContent(string $enc_type = ComponentInterface::RFC3986_ENCODING): mixed
 ~~~

-This method return type can be:
+This method returns type can be:

 * `null` : If the component is not defined;
 * `string` : When the component is defined.
 This string is normalized and encoded according to the component rules;
 * `int` : If it is a defined port component;

-When the `$enc_type` parameter is used, the method returns a value encoded against:
+When the `$enc_type` parameter is used, and a string is returned, the value can be encoded against:

 - the RFC3986 rules with `ComponentInterface::RFC3986_ENCODING`;
 - the RFC3987 rules with `ComponentInterface::RFC3987_ENCODING`;